 Screen Tearing – The Bane Of Gamer’s Existence

-The effect known as screen tearing has the potential of breaking the immersion gamers achieve when playing a favorite game.
-It kind of reminds us that we are not actually a part of a counter-terrorist unit and instead are just a person in front of the computer.
+This visual glitch, known as screen tearing, can ruin the experience of being immersed in your favorite game.
+It is an instant reminder that we are not actually part of a counter-terrorist unit but simply a person sitting in front of a computer.

-The biggest reason why this problem is happening is that the graphics card and the monitor aren’t in sync.
-Most often, the case is that the monitor’s refresh rate is locked at a certain point, say 60Hz, and the GPU is outputting more than 60 frames per second.
+If you are experiencing screen tearing, it’s likely that your graphics card and your monitor aren’t in sync.
+In most cases, the monitor’s refresh rate is locked at a certain speed, such as 60Hz, and the GPU outputs more than 60 frames per second.

-In that instance, the monitor will try to show more frames than it can and will sometimes try to display two or more frames at the same time resulting in one frame being shown by the upper half of the monitor and the other on the lower half.
+When that happens, the monitor will attempt to show more frames than it is capable of and will sometimes display two or more frames at the same time.
+This results in one frame being shown on the upper half of the monitor and another on the lower half.

 The Best Solution Is Also The Most Expensive

-Discussions of screen tearing will soon be a thing of the past, and not thought of fondly.
-With FreeSync and G-Sync monitors and graphics cards becoming better and better, we will probably forget in a few years that screen tearing was an issue.
+Issues with screen tearing will soon be a thing of the past and not remembered fondly.
+With FreeSync and G-Sync monitors and graphics cards becoming better and more widespread, in a few years, we will probably forget that screen tearing was ever an issue.

-However, we want to play games now, and unfortunately, screen tearing is still somewhat of a thing.
+However, we want to play games now, and, unfortunately, screen tearing is still a thing.

-Although that is just a side effect of the tool, it can be invaluable for gamers with more budget PCs who are trying to play AAA games.
-Although initially intended to fix the screen tearing issue, the FPS limiter works well to stop the GPU needlessly exerting itself to produce the additional frames, which just causes the unstable frame rate.
+Although this is just a side effect of the tool, it can be invaluable for gamers with less advanced PCs who are trying to play AAA games.
+Although initially developed to fix the screen tearing issue, an FPS limiter effectively prevents t the GPU from needlessly exerting itself to produce additional frames, which can cause an unstable frame rate.

-So, even if it’s not a high frame rate like 120 FPS or even 60 FPS, having an FPS limiter set at 30 FPS when your GPU swerves between 25 and 40 can give you that console-level of stability and quite frankly, make you forget you ever even had FPS issues.
-Of course, many PC gamers might take issue with gaming like a console player, but those opinions should be irrelevant to your experience.
+Even if it isn’t a high frame rate such as 120 FPS or even 60 FPS, having an FPS limiter set at 30 FPS when your GPU fluctuates between 25 and 40 can give you a console level of stability and help you forget you ever had FPS issues.

-Another cool side effect of the FPS limiter tool is that because there are fewer frames required, the GPU will logically produce fewer frames and therefore require less power.
+Another positive side effect of an FPS limiter tool is that, because fewer frames are required, the GPU will logically produce fewer frames and therefore require less power.
 Less power means lower temperatures which leads to a quieter PC.

-The best use for an FPS limiter is to prevent the screen tearing issue we talked about earlier.
-If set to the monitor’s refresh rate, you will ensure that you won’t experience any issues.
-Well, that’s not completely true, but we’ll get to that in a minute.
+The ideal use for an FPS regulator is to prevent the screen tearing problem we mentioned earlier.
+If it is adjusted to the monitor’s refresh rate, you will guarantee that you won’t encounter any issues.
+Well, that’s not completely accurate, but we’ll examine that later.

 FPS Limiter Options

-The same way both AMD and Nvidia have come up with their own synchronization options, they came up with their own FPS limiting solutions.
+In the same way that both AMD and NVIDIA have devised their own synchronization options, they also created their own FPS limiting solutions.

-AMD uses its own software called ‘Frame Rate Target Control’ and it’s a pretty good tool.
-Of course, this is an AMD-specific solution so it will only work with their graphics cards.
-FRTC can be found in the Radeon software that’s designed to keep the drivers up-to-date.
+AMD uses its own software called ‘Frame Rate Target Control‘, which is a pretty good tool.
+This is an AMD-specific solution, so it will only work with their graphics cards.
+FRTC can be found in the Radeon Software, which is designed to keep the drivers up-to-date.

 Well, not anymore.
-FRTC had a good run and it was fun while it lasted, but following a major December 2019 Radeon software update, this feature completely disappeared.
-But, there’s no reason to panic.
-AMD replaced FRTC with Radeon Chill which is essentially an upgrade to FRTC.
+FRTC had a good run while it lasted, but following a major December 2019 Radeon software update, this feature completely disappeared.
+There’s no reason to panic, as AMD replaced FRTC with Radeon Chill, which is effectively an upgraded version of FRTC.

-Chill isn’t exactly an FPS limiter, it’s more of an FPS ranger.
-That may not be the perfect expression, but it relatively describes what Chill does.
-It sets the upper and lower limit of the frame production required from the GPU which acts in the same way an outright FPS limiter will work.
+Chill isn’t exactly an FPS limiter and is more of an FPS ranger.
+That may not be a perfect description, but it essentially describes what Chill does.
+The software sets the upper and lower limit of the frame production required from the GPU, so it behaves in much the same way as an outright FPS limiter.

-While Chill won’t work the best with older setups, it is extremely effective with a monitor with a variable refresh rate.
-You would simply set the upper and lower limit to the upper and lower variance of your monitor’s refresh rate and you’re pretty much guaranteed to have a great experience.
+While Chill won’t work perfectly with older setups, it is extremely effective when used with a monitor with a variable refresh rate.
+You can simply set the upper and lower limit to the upper and lower variance of your monitor’s refresh rate, and you’re almost guaranteed to have a great experience.

-As always, there is a downside.
-It doesn’t hinder the performance but in order to change the FPS limit, you will have to exit the game and then re-start it to actually notice the effect.
-In practice, this is really annoying because it makes fiddling with the settings to get the best possible experience way too tedious.
+However, there is one condition.
+In order to change the FPS limit, you will need to exit the game and then restart it to activate any changes.
+This can be really annoying because it makes adjusting your settings to ensure the best possible experience far too tedious.

-In early 2020, Nvidia released a new driver update with a brand new FPS limiter.
-The limiter is able to work on individual games, but is also able to be used on a global scale.
+In early 2020, NVIDIA released a new driver update with a brand new FPS limiter.
+The limiter works on individual games but can also be used on a global scale.

-Unlike AMD’s, Nvidia’s solution is pretty straight-forward and does the job it’s supposed to do.
-Better yet, it does that job without fault and that’s pretty much exactly what we need out of an FPS limiter.
+Unlike AMD’s software, NVIDIA’s solution is pretty straightforward and does the job intended.
+Better yet, it does that job perfectly, and that’s pretty much all we need from an FPS limiter.

-However, just like AMD, Nvidia’s FPS limiter requires you to exit the game in order to change the settings which, just like Chill, make this tool tiresome to use.
+However, as with AMD, NVIDIA’s FPS limiter requires you to exit the game in order to change the settings, which, like Chill, makes the tool quite tiresome to use.

 Rivatuner Statistics Server (RTSS)

-This is a third-party FPS limiting solution that has been used pretty widely.
-It comes in a standalone version but also packaged with the MSI Afterburner, which is a really useful tool for a lot of things, including overclocking.
+This is a third-party FPS limiting solution that has been widely used.
+It is available in a standalone version but is also included with the MSI Afterburner, which is a very useful tool, particularly for overclocking.

-RTSS works pretty much as you would expect – sets the limit to FPS output.
+RTSS works pretty much as you would expect it to – by limiting the FPS output.

-Although it’s a really useful tool, it can interfere with recording software like OBS and cause additional problems when trying to run those two simultaneously, which is something that should certainly be avoided.
+Despite being very useful, it can interfere with recording software such as OBS and cause problems when trying to run the two programs simultaneously, which is something that should be avoided.

-There is a big downside, but there isn’t much evidence besides anecdotal about it.
+There is one major downside, although there isn’t much evidence of it.
 We’re talking about the dreaded input lag.
-While the input lag with RTSS is noticeable, it isn’t much worse than that of either AMD’s or Nvidia’s options.
+While there is noticeable input lag on RTSS, it isn’t much worse than that of AMD’s and NVIDIA’s options.

-The upside, however, is that unlike AMD’s and Nvidia’s FPS limiting options, RTSS can be manipulated while the game is running and the effects can be clearly visible.
+However, on a more positive note, unlike AMD’s and NVIDIA’s FPS limiting options, RTSS can be adjusted while the game is running, and the effects are immediately visible.

 What Is The Best FPS Limiter?

-The best way to limit frame production is actually inside game settings.
-The reason why this is the best way to limit FPS is that external software has to intercept the frame production while the game itself will be able to actually limit the number of frames being produced.
+The best way to limit frame production is in a game’s settings.
+This is because an external software needs to intercept and adjust frame production, while the game itself can limit the number of frames being produced.

-The biggest detractor for this method is that only a small number of certain games actually have this option.
-The good news is that these are the games that will need frame limiting the most, like Counter-Strike: Global Offensive and Overwatch.
+The biggest downside of this method is that only a small number of games actually have this option.
+Fortunately, some of these are the games that need frame limiting the most, including Counter-Strike: Global Offensive and Overwatch.

-In conclusion, if you need to use an FPS limiter, you’re guaranteed to have the best results with an in-game tool.
-If that is not available, you have other options, both from your GPU’s manufacturer and from a third-party.
-Each has its pros and cons, but the important thing is that they perform with only the slightest of difference.
+In conclusion, if you need to limit your FPS, you’re guaranteed to have the best results with an in-game tool.
+If one is not available, you have other options, both from your GPU’s manufacturer or a third party.
+These all have pros and cons, but the important thing is that there are only slight differences in how well they perform.